American cuisine: 20th century

-The 20th century revolutionized American cooking, with the advent of many new technologies, and a continued influx of immigrants with unique food traditions.
+The 20th century revolutionized American cooking, with the advent of many new technologies and a continued influx of immigrants with unique food traditions.

 Pre-World War I

 At the universities, nutritionists and home economists taught a new scientific approach to food.
 In the early 1900s muckraking journalists raised public concern about the wholesomeness of industrialized food products that contained various preservatives and adulterants of unknown safety.
 From 1902 to 1912 Harvey Washington Wiley, a chemist at the U.S. Department of Agriculture, supervised "hygienic table trials" to test the safety of food additives and preservatives.
 His work contributed to the enactment of the Pure Food and Drug Act of 1906.
 He became the first commissioner of the FDA and later led the laboratories of Good Housekeeping Magazine.

-During World War I the Progressives' moral advice about food conservation was emphasized in large-scale state and federal programs designed to educate housewives.
+During World War I, the Progressives' moral advice about food conservation was emphasized in large-scale state and federal programs designed to educate housewives.
 Large-scale foreign aid during and after the war brought American standards to Europe.

-From 1912 to the end of the 1930s researchers discovered and popularized the role of various vitamins and minerals in human health.
+From 1912 to the end of the 1930s, researchers discovered and popularized the role of various vitamins and minerals in human health.
 Starting with iodized salt in 1924, commercially distributed food began to be fortified with vitamins and minerals.
 In 1932, milk began to be fortified with viosterol, a purified vitamin D2 product.
-Synthetic thiamin (vitamin B1) first became available after 1936 and bakers began voluntarily enriching bread with high-vitamin yeast or synthetic vitamins in the late 1930s.
+Synthetic thiamin (vitamin B1) first became available after 1936, and bakers began voluntarily enriching bread with high-vitamin yeast or synthetic vitamins in the late 1930s.

-The cookware of the period was made of cast iron and these were thoroughly seasoned with pork fat.
-Fried salt pork with gravy was an indulgent fat-laden dish often served with a side of boiled potatoes.
-In the Appalachian region a dish called "killed lettuce" was made with pokeweed, dandelion and assorted wild greens that were drizzled with hot bacon grease until wilted or "killed".
+The cookware of the period was made of cast iron and was thoroughly seasoned with pork fat.
+Fried salt pork with gravy was an indulgent, fat-laden dish often served with boiled potatoes.
+In the Appalachian region, a dish called "killed lettuce" was made with pokeweed, dandelion, and assorted wild greens that were drizzled with hot bacon grease until wilted or "killed".